 My absolute favorite beach in Seychelles and even one of the most beautiful beaches in the world I’ve ever seen is Anse Georgette.
 It looks exactly like you would imagine a beach in Seychelles, soft sand surrounded by granite boulder rocks on both ends of the beach, lush greenery, and of course blue water with soft waves.
 It is the perfect spot on the island to watch the sunset so make sure to come in the afternoon and stay until the sun has been going down.

-Important: Anse Georgette is surrounded by the resort Constance Ephelia and the daily access is limited.
+Important: Anse Georgette is surrounded by the resort Constance Ephelia and daily access is limited.
 That’s why you have to register before your visit.
-Your hotel will do that for you.
+Your hotel will do that for you or you can make an appointment by yourself by calling the resort to put your name on the list for the security.

 Petite Anse Lazio